openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-router.md

 > - Since API version 10, you can use the [getRouter](./js-apis-arkui-UIContext.md#getrouter) API in [UIContext](./js-apis-arkui-UIContext.md#uicontext) to obtain the [Router](./js-apis-arkui-UIContext.md#router) object associated with the current UI context.
 >
 > - To achieve a better transition effect, you are advised to use the [\<Navigation>](../../ui/arkts-navigation-navigation.md) component and [modal transition](../../ui/arkts-modal-transition.md).
+>
+> - When the **pushUrl** or **pushNamedRoute** API uses a callback to return the result, the information obtained from the callback using APIs such as **getLength** may represent an intermediate state of the stack and might not be consistent with the final state.

 ## Modules to Import